News Update

 Back to project blog contents

-New Reading Material
+New Reading Material Part 2

-The new reading material - learn the Rust language and how to design and manufacture PCBs for my electronic projects using Kicad.
+The new reading material - Learn the Rust language and how to design and manufacture PCBs for my electronic projects using Kicad.
 KiCad is an open source software suite for Electronic Design Automation (EDA).
 The programs handle Schematic Capture, and PCB Layout with Gerber output.
 The programs run on Windows, macOS and Linux.
 KiCad is a mature EDA software tool under active development by a team of developers and a vibrant user group.
 KiCad is an open source project, download instructions can be found at https://kicad-pcb.org/download/.

 Back to project blog contents